Deokgo/ResearchRepo-Web/README.md

 ## Notice

-This repository is not open for public consumption.
-Access and use are restricted.
+This repository is not open for public modification.
+Making some changes is prohibited.

-## License

-This project is licensed under the MIT License.

 ## Acknowledgements